Aeropink130/Aeropink130/README.md

 - 👋 Hi, I’m @Aeropink130
 - 👀 I’m interested in programing, backend, Java...
-- 🌱 I’m currently learning Python with Django framework
+- 🌱 I’m currently studying in Generation Mexico to become a Full Stack Developer
 - 📫 How to reach me antoniosalcidoav@gmail.com